 Menu Description: "Jumbo butterflied shrimp hand-dipped in batter flavored with Captain Morgan Parrot Bay Rum & coconut flakes.
 Served with piña colada dipping sauce."

 Fans of this dish say the best part is the pina colada dipping sauce.
 And it's true.
 That sauce is so good you could eat it with a spoon.
 But the coconut shrimp is pretty awesome too, just on its own.
 Red Lobster's secret formula includes Captain Morgan's Parrot Bay rum, which sweetens the batter and adds a great coconut flavor (plus you can whip up a nice cocktail with it while you're cooking).
 Panko breadcrumbs—which give a nice crunch to the shrimp—can be found in the aisle of your market where all the Asian foods are parked.
 My Red Lobster Parrot Bay coconut shrimp copycat recipe makes two times the size of a serving you get at the Lobster, so there should be enough for everyone.
 The real thing comes with salsa on the side in addition to the pina colada sauce, but you may not even want to include it.

 Here's a quick clone for one of the best-selling thousand island dressings around.
-Use this one on salads or on burgers such as the In-N-Out Double-Double clone as a homemade "special sauce."
-It's easy, it's tasty, it's cheap and it can be made low-fat by using low-fat mayo.
+Use my Kraft Thousand Island Dressing recipe on salads or on burgers such as the In-N-Out Double-Double clone as a homemade "special sauce."
+It's easy, it's tasty, it's cheap, and it can be made low-fat by using low-fat mayo.
 Enjoy.

 Source: Even More Top Secret Recipes by Todd Wilbur.